ollinich/job-sequence/readme.md

 # Job Sequence Challenge

+To initialise run "yarn" or "npm" then yarn test/npm test to run tests.

 A few notes on my approach to this challenge.

 I decided to go with Javascript over .Net for this challenge as the array management methods are more unfamiliar to me than C#/Linq type methods,